Nearly all sessions are now listed - find the schedule below!

 All Levels

 While often thought of as an aesthetic experience or entertainment, the arts are innately political.
 Their multi-sensory and diverse forms express the breath of human experience and support creative inquiry into how we live and govern ourselves.
 As democratic “acts of citizenship” are available to everyone, art questions how the world is organized and opens up possibilities for change.
 Art-makers can be democracy-makers who publicly confront challenges such as authoritarianism, polarization, and voter suppression.
-During this session we will look at some examples and then discuss how the arts can become part of how participants affirm and advance democracy.
+During this session we will look at some examples and then discuss how the arts can affirm and advance democracy.

 Joni Doherty - Senior Program Office for Democracy and the Arts; Kettering Foundation